Geomatys/constellation/README.md

+#### :warning:This project moved to [Examind-community](https://github.com/Geomatys/examind-community) and this repository has been archived.

 # Constellation-SDI
 Constellation-SDI makes it possible to easily create a complete Spatial Data Infrastructure, from cataloging geographic resources to operate a platform of sensors that feeds back information in real time.